pshah116/Electronics-R-US/README.md

 • Continue investing in the loyalty program, as members outperformed non-members in 2021 and 2022 across key KPIs such as higher total orders, greater sales, and stronger average order value(AOV).

+• Prioritize direct and email channels, as they have driven the highest number of signups and demonstrate strong conversion rates:
-•Focus marketing on Direct Marketing Channel which had the highest signup rate (40%) and a total of 23.5K loyalty member signups and Email Marketing Channel which generated 59% signup rate with 8K signups
+--Direct Marketing Channel signup rate 40% with 23.5K signups --Email Marketing Channel signup rate 59% with 8K signups

 Refund monitoring: